Housing IT Jobs

 What does a Housing IT professional do?

-A Housing IT professional can work across a while host of specialist areas including Project Management, Data, Software Development, or niche IT infrastructure or systems, managing and supporting the technological infrastructure of housing organisations.
+A Housing IT professional can work across a whole host of specialist areas including Project Management, Data, Software Development, or niche IT infrastructure or systems, managing and supporting the technological infrastructure of housing organisations.
 They ensure that housing management systems, databases, and networks are functional, secure, and optimised for efficiency.
 Their roles can include troubleshooting technical issues, implementing software solutions, and maintaining data integrity.

 What qualifications are needed?